-18.3: MEDICAL CERTIFICATION FOLLOWING PROBATION: Before resuming Muaythai after any of the periods of rest prescribed in the preceding paragraphs, an Athlete must be certified by a Doctor in writing to MTO as fit to take part in Muaythai competition.
-The results of examinations as well as the permission to resume fighting shall be entered in the medical record.
+18.3: MEDICAL CERTIFICATION FOLLOWING PROBATION: Before resuming Muaythai after any periods of medical probation, an Athlete must be certified by a neurologist as fit to take part in Muaythai competition.
+The Athlete should undergo, if possible, a special examination, electroencephalogram (EEG) and, if necessary, a contrast-enhanced computed tomography (CCT) test.
+The results of examinations as well as the permission to resume competing shall be entered in the medical record.